 Have you ever been afraid of leaving your flashlight for a night in very cold conditions?
 I was.
 For this, I have a 14-hour, -25°C (-13°F) test in the refrigerator.
 All flashlights are in a closed plastic box, with some water (just 1-2 spoons, to imitate night moisture).
 With batteries, but turned off.

 All flashlights are working fine, and the battery voltage remained the same.

 Now I know I can safely leave a flashlight outside during the night when sleeping in a forest (as I did before, but now at least I know it is safe)

 Test 3: Oven test

 Next step: leaving your flashlight in a hot car, on the hottest summer day.
 It could be even 70°C (158°F) inside.
-For this test I’m gonna use my oven, set it to 70°C (due to lack of good equipment, the temperature varied from 65°C to 85°C so 149°F to 185°F) and leave all flashlight for 30 minutes.
+For this test, I’m gonna use my oven, set it to 70°C (due to lack of good equipment, the temperature varied from 65°C to 85°C so 149°F to 185°F), and leave all flashlights for 30 minutes.
 Without batteries.